garrandall/popular-music-data/tracks/leavin--tony-toni-tone.md

 But I know we can do much better (Leavin’ here) There’s so many things we haven’t done (Leavin’)
 I love the way we are together (Leavin’ here)
-Ooh ooh ooh, baby, let’s go away, let’s go away (Leavin’) We’ll come back and visit them some other day (Leavin’ here) I love, I love, I love you to death (Leavin’)
+Oh ohoohbaby, let’s go away, let’s go away (Leavin’) We’ll come back and visit them some other day (Leavin’ here) I love, I love, I love you to death (Leavin’)
-Ooh baby, baby, baby, baby, please (Leavin’ here) Girl, pack your bags and let’s go away
+Oh baby, baby, baby, baby, please (Leavin’ here)
+Girl, pack your bags and let’s go away